Hubert Baniecki

 h.baniecki (at) uw.edu.pl

-I am a 2nd year PhD student in Computer Science at the University of Warsaw advised by Przemyslaw Biecek.
-Prior, I did my MSc (2022) and BSc (2021) in Data Science at Warsaw University of Technology, Poland.
+I am a 3rd year PhD student in Computer Science at the University of Warsaw advised by Przemyslaw Biecek.
+In spring 2024, I was a visiting researcher at LMU Munich hosted by Bernd Bischl and Giuseppe Casalicchio.
+Prior, I completed a Master’s degree in Data Science at Warsaw University of Technology.

-My main research interest is explainable machine learning, with particular emphasis on adversarial attacks & explanation evaluation.
+My main research interests are machine learning interpretability & explainable AI, with a particular emphasis on efficient explanation estimation and the robustness of post-hoc explanations to adversarial attacks.
 I also care about human-model interaction with applications in medicine, and support the development of several open-source Python & R packages for building predictive models responsibly.

 I received the 2022 John M. Chambers Statistical Software Award.